-A couple of weeks ago, The Advertising Standards Authority made a ruling against Outbrain which now is forcing publishers and technology platforms to review the labelling of paid content
+A couple of weeks ago, The Advertising Standards Authority made a ruling against Outbrain which has now is forcing publishers and technology platforms to review the labelling of paid content

 like” one of several stories “from around the Web.”